 GEN X FIGHTERS & THE LAST CRUSADE

-Back in 1989, you were either Indiana Jones or Luke Skywalker depending on your preference toward the future (sci-fi) or the past (Saturday matinee adventure movies).
+Back in 1989, you were either Indiana Jones or Luke Skywalker, depending on your preference for the future (sci-fi) or the past (Saturday matinee adventure movies).

 Some, like me, were both.

-Often referred to as the lost or invisible generation perhaps there is a symbiosis between the lost boys of J.M Barrie's creation and our movie-obsessed generation X where often we found our Neverlands were being projected on 70-foot screens and we could barely distinguish between the magic of cinema and the everyday magic of our lives.
-Case in point was me kicking a ball into a shed each night at the end of the garden waiting patiently for E.T. to kick it back to me.
-And yes, I'm still waiting.
+Often referred to as the lost or invisible generation, perhaps there is a kind of symbiosis between the Lost Boys of J.M.
+Barrie's creation and our movie-obsessed Generation X, where we often found our Neverlands projected on 70-foot screens, barely distinguishing between the magic of cinema and the everyday magic of our lives.
+Case in point: me, kicking a ball into a shed each night at the end of the garden, patiently waiting for E.T. to kick it back.
+And yes, I’m still waiting.

-Now in the year 2023, I realise that with all the endless and anemic makeovers of our beloved heroes' lore from our childhood that there was a far greater significance to what they represented than any of the current woke studio execs will ever fathom.
+Now, in the year 2023, I realize that amid the endless and anemic makeovers of our beloved childhood heroes, there was a far greater significance to what they originally represented—something today's "woke" studio execs may never fully grasp.

 SKYWALKERS

-So for most of us, Luke Skywalker's journey on screen ended back then in '83 and we learned well our basic lessons from the original trilogy and what it had to say about the innate belief and faith in Jedi Knights and Rebel Enterprises vs Storm Troopers and Galactic Empires.
+For most of us, Luke Skywalker's journey on screen ended in '83.
+We learned the essential lessons from the original trilogy—lessons about belief, faith, and the battle between Jedi Knights and Rebel Alliances versus Stormtroopers and Galactic Empires.

-It seems for some of us 'lost generation' that we now understand our place in history and just as Luke intuits his own sense of destiny to play out whilst admiring the two suns of Tatooine, so, too, have many of us idle Xers suddenly found the greater meaning behind those early space dreams on screen inspired by Rebel Alliances and Jedi Knights.
+It seems that, for some of us in the so-called "lost generation," we’re only now beginning to understand our place in history.
+Just as Luke sensed his own destiny unfolding as he gazed at the twin suns of Tatooine, so too have many of us idle Gen Xers suddenly found a deeper meaning behind those early space dreams—dreams sparked by Rebel Alliances and Jedi Knights.

 INDIANAS

-The character of Indiana Jones was not just simply a direct throwback to old adventure movies, he was also an unlikely protector of holy, sacred relics from nefarious forces.
-Just as Luke Skywalker the young Jedi prince was hell-bent on saving the universe from being taken over by the evil Galactic Empire, so, too, Indiana Jones in his own inimitable way fought against the Nazis from achieving world domination by saving religious items such as the Ark of the Covenant and the Holy Grail from their black leather-gloved clutches.
+The character of Indiana Jones was not simply a direct throwback to old adventure movies—he was also an unlikely protector of holy, sacred relics from nefarious forces.
+Just as Luke Skywalker, the young Jedi prince, was determined to save the universe from being overtaken by the evil Galactic Empire, so too did Indiana Jones, in his own inimitable way, fight to prevent the Nazis from achieving world domination by rescuing religious artifacts such as the Ark of the Covenant and the Holy Grail from their black leather-gloved clutches.

-Indiana was protecting the past from being rewritten by an evil ideology and now, similarly, a few of us Gen Xers have finally awoken from our decades-long slumber and remembered that there is some part of our collective history also worth protecting now that we find we face our own adversaries in the guise of new rabid ideologues and identitarian fascists that are invariably on the rise.
-This then means that we now have some saving of culture and history to do ourselves.
-We're all Indiana Jones now, we might even say.
+Indiana was protecting the past from being rewritten by a malevolent ideology.
+And now, similarly, a few of us Gen Xers have finally awoken from our decades-long slumber and remembered that there is a part of our collective history worth protecting—as we find ourselves facing new adversaries in the guise of rabid ideologues and identitarian fascists, invariably on the rise.

-Of course, this current battle is a war of the mind and in protecting those foreign countries of the past and unknown places of the future, it also seems an invisible one.
+Of course, this current battle is a war of the mind—and in defending those foreign countries of the past and unknown places of the future, it also feels like an invisible one.

 An invisible war for an invisible generation.